bitrise-io/devcenter/_articles/api/build-trigger.md

 You can define parameters for the build like what `branch`, `tag` or _git commit_ to use and what _build message_ to present on the Build's details page.

-!!! note "Interactive cURL call configurator"
+{% include message_box.html type="note" title="Interactive cURL call configurator" content="
-    You can find an interactive cURL call configurator by clicking on the `Start/Schedule a build` button on your app's [bitrise.io](https://www.bitrise.io) page
-    and switching to `Advanced` mode in the popup.
+You can find an interactive cURL call configurator by clicking on the `Start/Schedule a build` button on your app's [bitrise.io](https://www.bitrise.io) page and switching to `Advanced` mode in the popup.
 At the bottom of the popup you can find a `curl` call, based on the parameters you specify in the popup.
+"%}

 ## How to start a build by calling the Trigger API?

 You have to call your build trigger with a `POST` request with a JSON body.

-!!! note "Build Trigger Token and App Slug"
+{% include message_box.html type="note" title="Build Trigger Token and App Slug" content="
 When you use the Bitrise Trigger API you have to specify the App's `Build Trigger Token` and `App Slug`.
 You can view both and regenerate your App's Build Trigger Token anytime you want to, on the `Code` tab of the app.
+"%}

 _Note: the old `api_token` parameter is DEPRECATED, please use the `build_trigger_token` parameter instead_